Batemans Bay is the northern gateway to Eurobodalla, with Canberra city a scenic two-hour drive to the west.

 The Clyde River is one of the last major rivers to have not been dammed and, as a result, has the cleanest waters of any river in Eastern Australia.
 This is home to some of the best oysters in the world – a claim based on the quality of the waters in which they grow.

-These distinctive river-fed oysters can be sampled on the menus in many Batemans Bay restaurants.
-You can buy your own fresh oysters from the farm gate or take an oyster tasting tour on a kayak for a unique farm to plate experience.
+These distinctive river-fed molluscs can be sampled on the menus in many Batemans Bay restaurants.
+You can buy your own fresh from the farm gate or take an oyster tasting tour on a kayak for a unique farm to plate experience.

 Satisfy your hunger

-For casual dining on the water, stroll on the Mara Mia walkway for a selection of dining options with stunning views over the bay.
+For casual dining with water views, stroll on the Mara Mia walkway for a selection of dining options with stunning views over the bay.

-Take a drive and discover relaxed coastal cafes and eateries, serving an abundance of local fare from all day breakfasts and tapas-style dinners, to Moonlight Flat oysters and homegrown grass-fed lamb.
+Take a drive and discover relaxed coastal cafes and eateries, serving an abundance of local fare from all day breakfasts and tapas-style dinners, to local seafood and homegrown grass-fed lamb.

 More to explore